iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Fourier Sine Series, PDEs Flavor.md

 [[Fourier Transform]], [[Fourier Transform Fourier Series]]

-And we are using the Fourier Series for [[Separation of Variables for Heat and Waves]]
+And we are using the Fourier Series for [[Separation of Variables for Heat and Waves in 1D]]

 ---
 ### **Intro**